lschroefl/rnaseq/README.md

 # rnaseq
 University Hospital Essen, NeuroScienceLab

-In this repository I provide the code that I am using for RNA-sequencing data analysis in the course of my employment at the University Hospital Essen.
-We are working predominantly of bulk RNAseq data from either mice (middle cerebral artery occlusion model) or from human patients.
-The sequencing data is used for differential gene expression analysis and then for gene set enrichment analysis.
+In this repository I provide a pipeline for bulk RNA seq data analysis.

-I usually have a long script from which I execute small code snippets consecutively, cause I find it convenient, fast and versatile.
+I created the pipeline at the University Hospital Essen, for the analysis of data from human ischemic stroke patients and/or from a stroke biomodel (mouse - middle cerebral artery occlusion model).
+Our aim was to do differential gene expression analysis and gene set enrichment analysis.

 A small description to some of the scripts in this repository: